 INTRODUCTION

 The world's most important cereal crop and the main source of energy for millions of people is rice (Oryza sativa L.).
 With 60% of the world's population living in Asia, the region produces and consumes more than 90% of the world's rice.
-Consequently, Asia is referred to as the world's "Rice Bowl" (Kakde and Patel 2018).
-More than 350 beneficial arthropod species and 250 insect pests have been identified in the rice environment of Asia (Ali et al 2020).
-Twenty insect pest species out of more than 100 in India are deemed economically significant due to the significant harm they cause to rice production (Heinrichs et al 2017, Ali et al 2020).
+Consequently, Asia is referred to as the world's "Rice Bowl" (Kakde and Patel, 2018).
+More than 350 beneficial arthropod species and 250 insect pests have been identified in the rice environment of Asia (Ali et al., 2020).
+Twenty insect pest species out of more than 100 in India are deemed economically significant due to the significant harm they cause to rice production (Heinrichs et al., 2017, Ali et al., 2020).
 Among the various threats to rice productivity, damage by various types of insect-pests is considered significant, as it can cause large-scale reduction in both the quality and quantity of rice.
-Worldwide, around 52 per cent of the rice production is lost yearly due to biotic agents, of which 21 per cent is attributed to insect-pests (Yarasi et al 2008), Out of which, the lepidopteran pests are the main class of pests causing significant yield loss to rice crop.
+Worldwide, around 52 per cent of the rice production is lost yearly due to biotic agents, of which 21 per cent is attributed to insect-pests (Yarasi et al., 2008), Out of which, the lepidopteran pests are the main class of pests causing significant yield loss to rice crop.
 Cnaphalocrocis medinalis Guenee (Pyralidae: Lepidoptera) is the most widespread and important species of leaf folder.
-It is a predominant and one of the most destructive pests affecting rice ecosystems in Asia, resulting in yield loss up to 30 to 80 per cent under epidemic conditions (Raveeshkumar 2015).
+It is a predominant and one of the most destructive pests affecting rice ecosystems in Asia, resulting in yield loss up to 30 to 80 per cent under epidemic conditions (Raveeshkumar, 2015).

-The Indian subcontinent has seen widespread outbreaks of several insect pests of rice over the past 20 years, with the most common being the rice leaf folder (Cnaphalocrocis medicinalis) (Kumar et al 2023), which significantly reduces yield in China, India, and other Asian nations (Fahad et al 2021).
-On average, rice output losses might reach 20 to 30 per cent (Sharma and Raju 2018), and during epidemics, they can reach up to 80 per cent (Sachin et al 2023).
+The Indian subcontinent has seen widespread outbreaks of several insect pests of rice over the past 20 years, with the most common being the rice leaf folder (Cnaphalocrocis medicinalis) (Kumar et al., 2023), which significantly reduces yield in China, India, and other Asian nations (Fahad et al., 2021).
+On average, rice output losses might reach 20 to 30 per cent (Sharma et al., 2018), and during epidemics, they can reach up to 80 per cent (Sachin et al., 2023).